 Like Maria, your client may feel guilty when he or she first tries clouding.
 Maria stated, "It feels sneaky and manipulative."
 How might you respond to your Maria?
 I stated, "If that's the case, remember that you don't owe anything to a critic.
 Criticism is unwelcome and uninvited.
 Criticism is often a sign of critics' basic negativity and insecurity.
 Most critics are manipulative themselves.
 Rather than asking you directly to change behavior, they try to influence you by complaining about you.
 You might want to consider putting your self esteem first."

 As a therapist, counselor, et cetera, you may consider letting your client know that clouding has a disadvantage if used too soon.
 Client's may find it helpful to remember that if they don't fully understand the critic's motives or message, they may miss hearing something beneficial.
 As I stated to Maria, "Before jumping in with your clouding response, make sure that you understand what is being said and determine if the critic is trying to be constructive.
 If you can't tell, use probing."

-On this track we continued our discussion on effective response styles by focusing on the CBT technique of clouding the critic.
+In this section, we continued our discussion on effective response styles by focusing on the CBT technique of clouding the critic.
 Our discussion included three different methods of clouding.
 These three methods are agreeing in part, agreeing in probability, and agreeing in principle.

-On the next track we will finish our discussion of effective response styles by discussing probing.
+In the next section, we will finish our discussion of effective response styles by discussing probing.
 We will discuss key words, a list of don’ts and techniques for probing the nagger.